LunarG/VulkanTools/vkconfig_gui/README.md

 <p align="center"><img src="./images/vulkan_configurator.png" width=400 /></p>

+[Vulkan layers](https://github.com/KhronosGroup/Vulkan-Loader/blob/main/docs/LoaderInterfaceArchitecture.md#layers) allow application developers to add functionality to Vulkan applications without modifying the application itself, e.g.: validating API usages, dumping API entry points or generating screenshots of specified frames.

+Configuring layers means multiple tasks:
+* Enabling layers, selecting which layer will be executed
+* Ordering layers, choosing the order of the layer execution between the Vulkan application and the Vulkan driver.
+* Configuring each layer capabilities

+[Vulkan layers can be configured using three different methods](https://vulkan.lunarg.com/doc/view/latest/windows/layer_configuration.html) to match specific Vulkan developers' workflows:
+* Using Vulkan Loader and Vulkan Layers environment variables.
+* Using the Vulkan API: `vkCreateInstance()` and the `VK_EXT_layer_settings` extension since *Vulkan 1.3.272*.
+* Using Vulkan Loader settings and the `vk_layer_settings.txt` file using *Vulkan Configurator* since *Vulkan 1.3.284*.

-*Vulkan Configurator* allows overriding the [layers configuration](https://github.com/KhronosGroup/Vulkan-Loader/blob/main/docs/LoaderInterfaceArchitecture.md#layers) used by Vulkan applications at runtime.
+*Vulkan Configurator* allows configuring [Vulkan layers](https://github.com/KhronosGroup/Vulkan-Loader/blob/main/docs/LoaderInterfaceArchitecture.md#layers) used by Vulkan applications at runtime.

-A Vulkan application may configure layers when creating a Vulkan Instance.
+A Vulkan application may configure layers when creating a Vulkan Instance or using environment variables.
 This layers configuration may be overridden using *Vulkan Configurator* globally or for a selected list of Vulkan applications.

-Finally *Vulkan Configurator* allows using layers from user-defined directories.
+*Vulkan Configurator 3* requires *Vulkan Loader 1.3.284* or newer to run.

 * **[Change Log](https://github.com/LunarG/VulkanTools/blob/main/vkconfig/CHANGELOG.md)**: The history of *Vulkan Configurator* releases.
 * **[Bug reports](https://github.com/LunarG/VulkanTools/issues)**: Open a GitHub issue when you encounter a bug.